Mansi8874/Personalised_Travel-Itinerary-Generator/README.md

   - [Screenshots](#screenshots)
   - [License](#license)

-## About

-Travel Itinerary Generator is a computer program that empowers travelers to effortlessly create personalized travel itineraries.
-By considering users' interests, budgets, and travel dates, this application generates comprehensive lists of activities, attractions, and accommodations.
-Whether you're an experienced traveler or a novice, the Travel Itinerary Generator is your key to saving time and ensuring an enriching and well-rounded travel experience.

 ## Limitations & Future Work
 - The Travel Itinerary Generator works only based on the user's source and destination and time of travel.